Topological phase transitions with SO(4) symmetry in (2+1)d interacting Dirac fermions

 At larger values of $h$, fluctuations of the Ising spins become stronger.
 Along paths \circtwo\ and especially \circthree\ and \circfour, we see first-order transitions between the Dirac phases with different topological index.
-As illustrated along path \circtwo\ in Fig.~\ref{fig:sqvshmerge1}(c), as a function of growing values of $h$ we first observe this first-order transition between the two FM states and then a ($2\!+\!1$)D Ising transition from FM to PM in the Ising spins, similar situation happens in Fig.~\ref{fig:sqvshmerge2}(a).
-Further increase $\xi$, the Ising spins only develop a first-order transition from FM to PM states, as shown in Fig.~\ref{fig:sqvshmerge2}(b).
+As illustrated along path \circtwo\ in Fig.~\ref{fig:sqvshmerge1}(c), as a function of $h$, we first observe this first-order transition between the two FM states and then a (2+1)d Ising transition from FM to PM in the Ising spins, similar to what happens in Fig.~\ref{fig:sqvshmerge2}(a).
+For still larger $\xi$, the Ising spins undergo only a first-order transition from FM to PM states, as shown in Fig.~\ref{fig:sqvshmerge2}(b).

-{\it Discussion and Conclusions}\,---\,We have used an effective model of Dirac fermions, realized by the $\pi$-flux tight-binding model on the square lattice, coupled to a transverse Ising field in order to investigate the robustness of Dirac fermions to fluctuations that break the $C_{4v}$ symmetry.
-At the mean-field level, where the Ising spins are either disordered or ferromagnetically ordered, the $C_{4v}$ symmetry is broken down to $C_{2v}$ in such a way that the positions of the Dirac nodes remain unchanged but the fermion velocities develop an anisotropy.
-Using unbiased QMC simulations, we show that the universality class of the Ising quantum phase transition remains in the ($2\!+\!1$)D Ising universality class, provided that the coupling between the Ising and fermion degrees of freedom is weak.
+{\it Discussion}\,---\,We have investigated the robustness of Dirac fermions to fluctuations that break the $C_{4v}$ symmetry.
+Using unbiased QMC simulations, we have shown that the Ising quantum phase transition remains in the (2+1)d Ising universality class, provided that the coupling between the Ising and fermion degrees of freedom is weak.
 This serves as a numerical proof that {\it small} velocity anisotropies in Dirac systems are irrelevant.
 At larger couplings, however, where the velocity is strongly renormalized, we observe enhanced spin and superconducting fluctuations around points in phase space where one of the velocities vanishes.
 The locking of antiferromagnetic correlations and s-wave superconductivity is a consequence of the SO(4) symmetry present in the model.
 At these points, the Berry phases of the Dirac cones interchange, and the transition turns out to be of first order.